inUtil-info/node-red-contrib-whin/README.md

 - whin-receive, to inject whatsapp texts from within whatsapp into node-red flows.
 - whin-confirm, think of it as a confirmation gate; when used in the middle of a flow, you can request permission to proceed the execution of the flow.

+## Deprecation Notice:

+The back-end supporting these node-red modules will be going EOL on Dec 2022.
+We advice all users to start looking for alternatives to support their use-cases.

 ## Install:

 [![NPM](https://nodei.co/npm/node-red-contrib-whin.png?mini=true)](https://nodei.co/npm/node-red-contrib-whin/)